lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          USB Connection to the PC/Laptop

-      1. The board will power on and the power LED will be on as shown in :ref:`power-led-figure` below.
+      3. The board will power on and the power LED will be on as shown in the figure below.

       .. figure:: media/ch03/power-led.*
          :width: 740px